nic0michael/K3S-HA-tutorial/readme.md

 ### 4) You now can use the file to create all your Node Servers
 ubuntuServerDeploymentList.txt

-Now run this command to display this facilities
+Now run this command to display this file
 ```
 cat ubuntuServerDeploymentList.txt
 ```